Updated: November 2021

 The Build Back Better Act would be life-changing for Hawaiʻi children and families.

-- Families would pay no more than 7% of their income on child care, making it affordable at last — and the lowest-income families would not pay anything.
+- Most families would pay no more than 7% of their income on child care, making it affordable at last — and the lowest-income families would not pay anything.

 - 3- and 4-year-olds would have access to free pre-K programs.

-- Families would have more money for basic expenses through the permanently expanded Child Tax Credit.
+- Families would have more money for basic expenses through the expanded Child Tax Credit.

 These policies are not only long-overdue — they’re popular, pragmatic, and would be completely paid for by asking the wealthiest individuals and corporations to pay their fair share in taxes.